 Diagnostic methods for scleral lesions

-To identify pathology with suspected scleral disease, perform the following manipulations:
+To identify pathology when scleral disease is suspected, perform the following manipulations:

-Once again, it should be recalled that the main function of the sclera is a protective one, due to which it protects the eye from mechanical influence and negative environmental factors.
-In this regard, it is very important to care for this structure of the eye properly and undergo examinations by doctors to identify pathology.
+Once again, it should be recalled that the main function of the sclera is protective, due to which it protects the eye from mechanical influence and negative environmental factors.
+In this regard, it is very important to care for this structure of the eye properly and undergo examinations by doctors to identify pathologies.

 Diseases of the sclera

-Due to the fact that the sclera protects the eye from external influences and provides a supporting function, disruption of its work negatively affects the entire optical system...
-Among the diseases of the sclera, the following groups are distinguished:
+Due to the fact that the sclera protects the eye from external influences and provides a supporting function, disruption of its functioning negatively affects the entire optical system.
+Among scleral diseases, the following groups are distinguished:

 • Congenital (in particular, melanosis);

-With a decrease in thickness, the color of the sclera changes.
-Sometimes this is due to a disorder in the area of the hearing aid.
-With melanosis, dark spots on the surface of the sclera.
+As the thickness decreases, the color of the sclera changes.
+Sometimes this is due to a disorder in the hearing aid.
+With melanosis there are dark spots on the surface of the sclera.

-With inflammation in the area of the eyeball, the process can affect other body systems, and therefore requires intervention.
+When there is inflammation in the area of the eyeball, the process can affect other systems of the body, and therefore intervention is required.

-Is an inflammatory process that affects the entire thickness of the outer connective tissue membrane of the eyeball.
-Clinically manifested by hyperemia, vascular injection, edema, pain on palpation of the affected area or movement of the eyeball.
-Diagnosis of scleritis is reduced to an external examination, biomicroscopy, ophthalmoscopy, visometry, tonometry, fluorescence angiography, ultrasound examination(SPL) in B-mode, computed tomography...
-Depending on the form of the disease, the treatment regimen includes local or systemic use of glucocorticoids and antibacterial agents...
-With purulent scleritis, an abscess opening is shown.
+is an inflammatory process that affects the entire thickness of the outer connective tissue membrane of the eyeball.
+Clinically manifested by hyperemia, vascular injection, edema, pain on palpation of the affected area or movements of the eyeball.
+Diagnosis of scleritis comes down to an external examination, biomicroscopy, ophthalmoscopy, visometry, tonometry, fluorescein angiography, ultrasound examination(Ultrasound) in B-mode, computed tomography.
+Depending on the form of the disease, the treatment regimen includes local or systemic use of glucocorticoids and antibacterial agents.
+With purulent scleritis, opening the abscess is indicated.

 General information

-Scleritis is an inflammatory disease of the sclera characterized by a slowly progressive course.
-Among all forms, the most common is anterior scleritis (98%).
-The defeat of the posterior sclera is observed in only 2% of patients.
-Variants of the course of pathology without necrosis prevail over necrotizing ones, which is associated with a favorable prognosis.
-With rheumatoid and reactive chlamydial arthritis, diffuse variants of the disease are common.
-In 86% of cases of ankylosing spondylitis, scleritis nodosa is diagnosed.
-In 40-50% of patients pathological changes sclera are combined with joint lesions of inflammatory genesis, and in 5-10% of cases, arthritis is accompanied by scleritis.
+Scleritis is an inflammatory disease of the sclera, characterized by a slowly progressive course.
+Among all forms, anterior scleritis is the most common (98%).
+Damage to the posterior parts of the sclera is observed in only 2% of patients.
+Options for the course of pathology without necrosis predominate over necrotizing ones, which is associated with a favorable prognosis.
+In rheumatoid and reactive chlamydial arthritis, diffuse variants of the disease are common.
+In 86% of cases of ankylosing spondylitis, nodular scleritis is diagnosed.
+In 40-50% of patients pathological changes sclera is combined with joint damage of inflammatory origin, and in 5-10% of cases arthritis is accompanied by scleritis.
 The disease is more common in females (73%).
-The peak incidence is between 34 and 56 years of age.
-In children, pathology is observed 2 times less often.
+The peak incidence occurs between the ages of 34 and 56 years.
+In children, the pathology is observed 2 times less often.

 The etiology of scleritis is directly related to a history of systemic diseases.
-Triggers of scleral lesions are rheumatoid arthritis, Wegener's granulomatosis, juvenile idiopathic, reactive chlamydial or psoriatic arthritis, polyarthritis nodosa, ankylosing spondylitis, and recurrent polychondritis.
-Less commonly, this pathology develops in postoperative period after surgical removal of the pterygium or traumatic injury.
+Triggers of scleral damage are rheumatoid arthritis, Wegener's granulomatosis, juvenile idiopathic, reactive chlamydial or psoriatic arthritis, polyarthritis nodosa, ankylosing spondylitis and polychondritis, characterized by a relapsing course.
+Less commonly, this pathology develops in postoperative period after surgical removal of pterygium or traumatic injury.
 Described clinical cases infectious scleritis in patients with a history of vitreoretinal surgery.

-To sclerit infectious etiology often leads to dissemination of the process from the area of ulceration on the cornea.
-Inflammation can also be a source of infection. paranasal sinuses nose.
-The most common causative agents of the disease are Pseudomonas aeruginosa, Varicella-Zoster virus and Staphylococcus aureus...
+To scleritis infectious etiology often results from dissemination of the process from the area of ulceration on the cornea.
+Inflammation can also be a source of infection. paranasal sinuses nose The most common causative agents of the disease are Pseudomonas aeruginosa, Varicella-Zoster virus and Staphylococcus aureus.
 In rare cases, scleritis is of fungal origin.
-Medical lesion of the sclera often develops when taking mitomycin C. Risk factors - a history of osteoarticular forms of tuberculosis, systemic inflammatory diseases.
+Drug-induced damage to the sclera more often develops when taking mitomycin C. Risk factors are a history of osteoarticular forms of tuberculosis, systemic inflammatory diseases.

-From a clinical point of view in ophthalmology, anterior (non-necrotizing, necrotizing), posterior and purulent scleritis are distinguished.
-Non-necrotizing scleral lesions are diffuse or nodular.
+From a clinical point of view, ophthalmology distinguishes anterior (non-necrotizing, necrotizing), posterior and purulent scleritis.
+Non-necrotizing lesions of the sclera can be diffuse or nodular.
 Necrotizing may or may not be accompanied by an inflammatory process.
 In some cases, the course of scleritis is characterized by short-term self-terminating episodes.
 In the same time, pathological process in the sclera provokes its necrosis with the involvement of the underlying structures.
-For this disease an acute onset is characteristic, sluggish variants are less often observed.
+For of this disease characterized by an acute onset; sluggish variants are less common.
 With diffuse scleritis, the entire anterior part of the outer connective tissue membrane of the eyeball is involved in the inflammatory process.
-Nodular lesion is accompanied by a decrease in visual acuity.
+Nodular lesions are accompanied by decreased visual acuity.

-With a necrotic lesion of the sclera, patients notice increasing pain, which later becomes constant, radiating to the temporal region, the superciliary arch and the jaw.
-Pain syndrome is not stopped by taking analgesics.
+With necrotic damage to the sclera, patients note increasing pain, which later becomes constant, radiating to the temporal region, brow ridge and jaw.
+Pain syndrome not relieved by taking analgesics.
 Necrotizing scleritis is complicated by scleral perforation, endophthalmitis or panophthalmitis.
-With the posterior form of pathology, patients complain of pain when moving the eyeball, limiting its mobility.
-Postoperative scleritis develops within 6 months after surgical intervention...
-In this case, a site of local inflammation is formed, which is replaced by necrosis.
+In the posterior form of the pathology, patients complain of pain when moving the eyeball and limited mobility.
+Postoperative scleritis develops within 6 months after surgical intervention.
+In this case, an area of local inflammation is formed, which is replaced by necrosis.
 A decrease in visual acuity is observed only when the inflammatory process spreads to the adjacent structures of the eyeball or the development of secondary glaucoma.

 Diagnosis of scleritis

-Diagnostics of scleritis includes external examination, biomicroscopy, ophthalmoscopy, visometry, tonometry, fluorescence angiography, ultrasound examination (UZD) in B-mode, computed tomography.
-External examination of patients with anterior scleritis reveals swelling, hyperemia and vascular injection.
-The area of edema has delineated boundaries.
-Soreness is noted on palpation.
-Biomicroscopy in "gelatinous" scleritis allows you to identify the area of overhang of the chemosis conjunctiva over the limbus.
-This area has a reddish brown tint and a gelatinous consistency.
+Diagnosis of scleritis includes an external examination, biomicroscopy, ophthalmoscopy, visometry, tonometry, fluorescein angiography, B-mode ultrasound (US), computed tomography.
+An external examination of patients with anterior scleritis reveals swelling, hyperemia and vascular injection.
+The area of edema has defined boundaries.
+On palpation examination, pain is noted.
+Carrying out biomicroscopy for “jellylike” scleritis allows us to identify the area of overhang of the chemosed conjunctiva over the limbus.
+This area has a red-brown tint and a gelatin-like consistency.
 Infiltrates with pronounced vascularization can be found on the surface of the cornea.
-By the method of biomicroscopy with a slit lamp with diffuse scleritis, a violation of the physiological radial direction of the vascular pattern is determined.
-In nodular form, visiometry indicates a decrease in visual acuity.
+The method of biomicroscopy with a slit lamp for diffuse scleritis determines the violation of the physiological radial direction of the vascular pattern.
+In the nodular form, viziometry indicates a decrease in visual acuity.

-The treatment regimen for scleritis includes the topical use of glucocorticoid and antibacterial drops for instillation.
-If the disease is accompanied by increased intraocular pressure, then the complex of therapy must be supplemented with topical antihypertensive drugs...
+The treatment regimen for scleritis includes the local use of glucocorticoid and antibacterial drops for instillation.
+If the disease is accompanied by increased intraocular pressure, then the therapy complex must be supplemented with topical antihypertensive drugs.
 The course of treatment includes taking non-steroidal anti-inflammatory drugs.
-In case of their intolerance, it is recommended to prescribe medications from the group of glucocorticosteroids.
-With scleritis without necrotic lesion, glucocorticoids and antibacterial drugs must be administered as subconjunctival injections.
-An alternative this method introduction is the reception of prolonged forms of glucocorticoids.
+If they are intolerant, it is recommended to prescribe medications from the group of glucocorticosteroids.
+For scleritis without necrotic lesions, glucocorticoids and antibacterial drugs must be administered by subconjunctival injection.
+An alternative this method administration is the use of prolonged forms of glucocorticoids.

-With the development of scleral necrosis, combined therapy with glucocorticosteroids and immunosuppressants is indicated.
-In cases of occurrence allergic reaction parallel to data medicines antiallergic and desensitizing drugs are used.
-At purulent form scleritis treatment tactics is reduced to carrying out massive antibacterial therapy...
-In this case, the oral and subconjunctival routes of administration of drugs from the group of fluoroquinolones, aminoglycosides and semisynthetic penicillins are used.
-An additional route of administration is electrophoresis.
-In the absence of the effect of drug therapy, surgical opening of the abscess is indicated.
-Also, the treatment regimen should include drugs for the treatment of the underlying pathology, against which scleritis developed.
-If the etiological factor is mycobacterium tuberculosis, anti-tuberculosis drugs for topical application are considered as auxiliary.
+With the development of scleral necrosis, combination therapy with glucocorticosteroids and immunosuppressants is indicated.
+In cases where allergic reaction parallel with data medicines antiallergic and desensitizing drugs are used.
+At purulent form scleritis treatment tactics boil down to massive antibacterial therapy.
+In this case, oral and subconjunctival routes of administration of drugs from the group of fluoroquinolones, aminoglycosides and semi-synthetic penicillins are used.
+An additional method of administration is electrophoresis.
+If there is no effect of drug therapy, surgical opening of the abscess is indicated.
+Also, the treatment regimen should include drugs to treat the underlying pathology against which scleritis developed.
+If the etiological factor is Mycobacterium tuberculosis, anti-tuberculosis drugs for local application are considered as auxiliary.

 Forecast and prevention of scleritis

-Specific prophylaxis of scleritis has not been developed.
-Nonspecific preventive measures boil down to timely treatment the main pathology, prevention of inflammation of the paranasal sinuses (sinusitis), adherence to the rules of asepsis and antisepsis during surgical interventions.
+Specific prevention of scleritis has not been developed.
+Nonspecific preventive measures boil down to timely treatment underlying pathology, prevention of inflammation of the paranasal sinuses (sinusitis), compliance with the rules of asepsis and antisepsis during surgical interventions.
 Patients with a history of systemic diseases need to be examined by an ophthalmologist 2 times a year.
-The prognosis for life and working capacity depends on the timeliness of the diagnosis, the adequacy of treatment, the type of pathogen in case of an infectious lesion and the form of the disease.
+The prognosis for life and ability to work depends on the timeliness of diagnosis, the adequacy of treatment, the type of pathogen in the infectious lesion and the form of the disease.
 The most favorable option is diffuse forms of the disease.
-Pseudomonas aeruginosa scleritis often has a poor prognosis.
+Scleritis caused by Pseudomonas aeruginosa often has a poor prognosis.

 The opaque part of the fibrous membrane is the sclera of the eye.
-It covers 85% of all surfaces and is primarily responsible for the transmission of visual information to the brain.
-Features of its structure provide wide range functions.
-With anomalies and the development of pathologies, there is a risk of loss of vision.
-Scleral problems cause a number of characteristic symptoms, if present, you should see a doctor.
-Treatment depends on the current disease and the stage of its development, in most cases it is used drug treatment local character.
+It covers 85% of all surfaces and is primarily responsible for transmitting visual information to the brain.
+The features of its structure provide wide range functions.
+With anomalies and the development of pathologies, there is a risk of vision loss.
+Problems with the sclera cause a number of characteristic symptoms; if they exist, you should consult a doctor.
+Treatment depends on the current disease and the stage of its development, in most cases it is applied drug treatment of a local nature.

-The sclera is the white membrane of the eye, it is located outside and together with the cornea is fibrous tissue...
+The sclera is the white membrane of the eye, located on the outside and, together with the cornea, represents fibrous tissue.
 Reaching the iris, it forms a dense protective ring.
-According to its physical characteristics, it has White color and an opaque structure, due to which a person has vision.
-This is a rather dense tissue of several layers, normally the thickness of the sclera reaches up to 1 mm.
-Despite this structure, the albuminous membrane of the eyeball can stretch, but this property decreases with age.
+According to physical characteristics it has White color and an opaque structure, due to which a person has vision.
+This is a fairly dense tissue of several layers; normally the thickness of the sclera reaches up to 1 mm.
+Despite this structure, the protein membrane of the eyeball can stretch, but this property decreases with age.

 Shell structure

-Density is ensured by the features of the anatomy.
+Density is ensured due to anatomical features.
 The structure of the sclera is a very complex process.
-The main component is collagen, it is located in a chaotic manner, thus causing the opacity of the eye.
-Full functionality is possible due to the multi-layered shell, while the scleral layers differ in composition and density:
+The main component is collagen, it is arranged in a chaotic manner, thus causing the opacity of the eye.
+Full functionality is possible thanks to the multilayered shell, with the layers of the sclera differing in composition and density:

 The shell has a very complex and intricate structure.